Skip to content

 1 Modify Inputs

-Modify APM (ddtrace) inputs in DataKit.
+Modify the APM (ddtrace) inputs in DataKit.

 $ cd /usr/local/datakit/conf.d/ddtrace/